CV Building Tips for Asset Managers

-Asset managers have quite a few options when it comes to building their CVs.
-They can focus on quantifiable achievements while also spending a lot of time talking about subjective skillsets.
-For example, an asset manager can state that he or she was responsible for saving EUR 5 million by making changes to existing vendor contracts for properties that are managed by them.
-Another example could be an asset manager who perhaps reduced the price of an asset that the company acquired to, say, 10% below market value.
+Asset managers have quite a few options for building their CVs.
+They can focus on quantifiable achievements while also spending a lot of time talking about personal skill sets.
+For example, an asset manager can state that they were responsible for saving EUR 5 million by changing existing vendor contracts for properties they manage.
+Another example is an asset manager who reduced the price of an asset the company acquired to 10% below market value.

-These types of bullet points on a CV with a numerical value attached to them can immediately catch the recruiter’s attention.
-This allows the candidate to direct the conversation towards a discussion of these achievements.
-And obviously, the candidate would have a lot to talk about these specific projects.
-Therefore, it is a good idea to sprinkle such points across one’s CV to direct the discussion appropriately.
+Bullet points on a CV with a numerical value can immediately catch the recruiter’s attention and allow the candidate to direct the conversation towards a discussion of these achievements.
+Obviously, the candidate would have much to talk about these specific projects.
+Therefore, sprinkling such points across one’s CV to direct the discussion appropriately is a good idea.

-For most asset managers, the best idea might be to focus on a specific area of specialisation that they have the most experience in.
-For example, the type of work that an IT asset manager is expected to do is completely different from what someone in digital asset management would be expected to perform.
-Therefore, a CV that focuses on a specific niche would generally have a higher chance of catching the recruiter’s eye.
+For most asset managers, the best idea might be to focus on a specific area of specialisation in which they have the most experience.
+For instance, the work a digital asset manager should undertake is very different from the job that an IT asset manager must complete.
+Therefore, a CV focusing on a specific niche would generally have a higher chance of catching the recruiter’s eye.

-In case a candidate has experience in multiple areas, he or she should feel free to make multiple versions of their CV, each of which focuses on a specific niche.
-They can then apply to different roles with a different version of their CV that specifically targets and highlights their experience in performing that role.
+If a candidate has experience in multiple areas, they should feel free to make various versions of their CV, each focusing on a specific niche.
+They can then apply to different roles with a different version of their CV that explicitly targets and highlights their experience performing that role.

-There are certain asset management roles that require a lot of on-the-ground experience.
-For such roles, mentioning your work experience first and foremost would be ideal.
-However, there are certain roles within asset management where modelling or financial analysis is more important.
-For such roles, mentioning any certification or academic courses related to that aspect of the job might yield better results.
+There are specific asset management roles that require a lot of on-the-ground experience.
+For such positions, mentioning your work experience would be ideal.
+However, there are particular roles within asset management where modelling or financial analysis is more important.
+For such positions, mentioning any certification or academic courses related to that aspect of the job might yield better results.